 Whether you've just stained your deck or finished building a homemade bookcase, you may find yourself with leftover wood stain.
-If you do a lot of woodworking, you can just save it for your next project.
-If you don't, you may need to dispose of the stain.
-It's imperative that you do so properly, however, as stain that is improperly disposed of can cause both fires and environmental contamination.
+If you do a lot of woodworking or DIY projects, you can just save it and reuse it next time.
+Otherwise, you'll need to learn how to dispose of wood stain in a safe and environmentally friendly manner.

 Video of the Day

 Are there no takers?
 Post a curb alert on Craigslist, Facebook Marketplace, and similar venues advertising your stain for free to anyone who is willing to come and pick it up.
 It's likely to disappear pretty quickly.

 Water-based stain — sometimes called latex wood stain — is non-flammable, meaning you can dispose of it in the trash can, provided it is completely dried first.
 However, in some areas such as California, it is not legal to dispose of any type of stain in the garbage.
 Check with your local waste authority for details specific to your area.

 The best way to dry water-based wood stain is to fill the can of leftover stain with cat litter, which speeds the drying process.
 If there isn't room in the container for much kitty litter, pour the stain into a larger suitable container, then add the litter.